XiaoTaoWang/HiC_pipeline/docs/source/quickstart.rst

 which maps raw sequencing reads to the reference genome and assigns aligned reads to the restriction fragments.

-*runHiC* records the read-level statistics (total number of sequenced read pairs, ) at this stage for quality assessment of your Hi-C data.
+*runHiC* also records the read-level statistics at this stage for quality assessment of your Hi-C data.
+(See ?)

 Usage
 -----